Laf111/CEMU-Batch-Framework/README.md

 - Automatic graphics pack creation: you don't need to wait for the release of graphics packs for a yet not supported game to play at a resolution other than the native one (tested successfully on dozens of games) since BatchFW will try to create them automatically.
 And when an official pack for the game comes out BatchFW will automatically replace the created one;

-- Automatic graphics pack completion (optional): BatchFw complete the range of available resolutions for one or more aspect ratios;
+- Automatic graphics pack completion (optional): BatchFw complete the range of available resolutions for 4/3, 16/9, 16/10, 21/9, 32/9 and 48/9 aspect ratios;

 - Prepare a SDcard content for your Wii-U (optional) : format using fat32format and install apps (HBL, DDD, NandDumper, CBHC, Loadiine_GX2, MOCHA, SigPatcher2SysMenu, WUP_installer_GX2, SaveMii_MOD, FTPiiU for MOCHA and CBHC);